Affiliate links on Android Authority may earn us a commission. Learn more.

 15 best free Android apps available right now

 Android’s biggest strength is its app ecosystem.
-There are a digital ton of Android apps.
-People downloaded them billions of times.
+There are tons of Android apps and thousands of people have downloaded them billions of times.
 Some of them cost money, and some of them don’t.
 Usually, the best apps will cost you a few bucks.
 However, plenty of amazing options don’t cost you anything.
 These services are usually supported by advertising, sponsorship of some sort, or something else.

 However, there are still some truly excellent apps out there that you can use for free.
 After all, good functionality shouldn’t always involve spending money.
 These are the best free Android apps for Android as of right now.

 This is a best-of-all-time list, so the contents of this list won’t change very often until something better comes along.
 You should also recognize most of the apps on this list.
-You can check out the best Android apps released in 2023 if you want to see more great apps.
+Not interested in apps?
+There are a bunch of great free Android games as well.

 1Weather